George Cukor: Death and legacy

 Cukor died of a heart attack on January 24, 1983, and was interred in Grave D, Little Garden of Constancy, Garden of Memory (private), Forest Lawn Memorial Park (Glendale), California.
 Records in probate court indicated his net worth at the time of his death was $2,377,720.

 In 1983, the 1954 version of A Star Is Born, considered by many to be his greatest picture, was restored to its original runtime of 181 minutes.
-The film was initially released at 181 minutes and received enormous critical and box office success.
-Finding that the length restricted the number of daily showings, the studio cut the movie to 154 minutes.
-Cukor believed this re-release "butchered" the gradual development of the Garland–Mason relationship.
+In 1954, the film had premiered at a length of 181 minutes and received enormous critical and box office success.
+However, finding that the length restricted the number of daily showings, the studio cut the movie to 154 minutes, losing some musical numbers and important scenes.
+Cukor believed this studio alteration had "butchered" the gradual development of the Garland–Mason relationship.

 In 2013, The Film Society of Lincoln Center presented a comprehensive weeks-long retrospective of his work titled "The Discreet Charm of George Cukor".

 In 2019, Cukor's film Gaslight was selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".